citusdata/citus_docs/develop/reference_ddl.rst

   SELECT create_distributed_table('A', 'some_int_col');
   SELECT create_distributed_table('B', 'other_int_col');

-If you would prefer a table to be in its own co-location group, specify :code:`'none'`.
+When a new table is not related to others in its would-be implicit co-location group, specify :code:`colocated_with => 'none'`.

 .. code-block:: postgresql